Money transfers in the General Government: Restitution

-The conflict over restitution of property to these victims of the holocaust took place primarily in two periods, 1945, with the end of World War II, and in 1990.
+The conflict over restitution of property to these victims of the Holocaust took place primarily in two periods, 1945, with the end of World War II, and in 1990.

 In 1943, 18 signatory states of the London Inter-Allied Declaration declared null and void all German expropriation measures in occupied territories and that any transfer of property was to be reversed with the conclusion of the war, whether or not the property was transferred by legal transaction or by looting or theft.

 Unfortunately, many former owners of the seized property were murdered or had fled to neighboring countries.
 This limited the restitution process.
 This heirless property became a point of contention within these communities.
 Many fought over the right to these heirless properties and many worried that the significance of these properties was surpassing the importance of restoring individual rights to those who had suffered.
-Another problem with restitution was that many countries had established that only citizens of the country where the property was resituted could make a claim.
+Another problem with restitution was that many countries had established that only citizens of the country where the property was restituted could make a claim.
 However, many of the people who had fled their home countries during the war had lost their citizenship, disqualifying them from claiming their own property.

 In 1990 there was a revamping of the restitution process.
 This included the creation of The World Jewish Restitution Organization designed to represent the best interests of many different Jewish organizations.
 The European Union played a big role in putting pressure specifically on Eastern countries to return property still in their countries.

 In 1998 there was a Conference of Holocaust-Era Assets in Washington, D.C.
 The commissions, which included 23 countries, researched what had happened to stolen property during the war.
 This same year Swiss banks agreed to $1.25 billion in compensation to future claimants.
 The German Chancellor, in an attempt to make amends to forced laborers, created the foundation, "Remembrance, Responsibility, and Future."

-There continue to be efforts to return the individual rights to victims of the holocaust today.
+There continue to be efforts to return the individual rights to victims of the Holocaust today.
 An example is the Holocaust Expropriated Art Recovery Act of 2016.
 The purpose of the act is "to provide the victims of Holocaust-era persecution and their heirs a fair opportunity to recover works of art confiscated or misappropriated by the Nazis."